tompagli/pomodoro-app/README.md

 ## :dart: About ##

-This project is aimed to build a Pomodoro timer application using React.
+This project is a Pomodoro timer application using React.
 The Pomodoro Technique is a time management method that uses 25-minute work intervals separated by short breaks.

 ## :rocket: Technologies ##